About Us

 - Persons with identification and no proof of address may be issued a library card with a “temporary” status.
 Check-outs will be limited to 2 items at a time, and a time limit restriction may be imposed upon the card.
 Once proof of address, or the physical library card has been presented, the temporary card will then be converted to a card with full privileges.
 Access to all e-materials, databases, and in-library computers (excluding laptops) are included with temporary membership.

-- If patron has no photo ID and no proof of address they can be issued a Computer/Database Use Card.
+- If patron has no photo ID and no proof of address, or emails the library and requests a library card, they can be issued an Internet Only Card.
+They will need to provide their name, address, phone number, and an email address.
 They will have access to library computers and databases only.
-Once ID and address are provided, the library card can converted to a card with full privileges.
+Once ID and address are provided, the library card can be converted to a card with full privileges.

 Minor library cards

-- If the adult applying for a card on behalf of a minor child is not the parent or legal guardian, they assume responsibility for all lost and damaged items incurred on the card.
+- The adult applying for a card on behalf of a minor assumes responsibility for all lost and damaged items incurred on the card.

 - If the adult is not the parent or legal guardian, they must have a permanent library card issued in their name before applying for a card for a minor child.